Next year's schedule coming January 2011

 - Why are your camps focused in the West?

 - Our program is based in Whistler, BC.
 We only have one truck and trailer, one set of demo equipment, and one set of stunts.
 If we had two, we could potentially keep one on the west coast, and send the second out east.
-As it is, though, we’d miss too many potential coaching weekends (or too many nights of sleep) driving the same one back and forth.
+As it is, we'd miss too many potential coaching weekends (or too many nights of sleep) driving the same one back and forth.

 I cannot express adequately enough in words how much I learned, loved, and appreciated the Trek Dirt Series bike camp.
 It was the best thing I have ever done.
 Ever.